There are two phases of new transmission lines:

-If you’ve recently been contacted by your local utility about the ROUTING of any of the following transmission lines, please contact us today to schedule a free, 30-minute consultation:
+If you’ve recently been contacted by your local utility about any of the following transmission lines, please contact us today to schedule a free, 30-minute consultation.

 Brazos Electric Power Cooperative